Towards Effective and Robust Neural Trojan Defenses via Input Filtering: Experiments

-Among our filtering defenses, IF usually achieves the smallest $\downarrow$Cs because its loss does not have any term that encourages information removal like VIF's and AIF's.
+Among the filtering defenses, IF usually achieves the smallest $\downarrow$Cs because its loss does not have any term that encourages information removal like VIF's and AIF's.
 The gaps in $\downarrow$C between IF and AIF/VIF are the largest on CIFAR10 but do not exceed 5\%.
 However, IF usually performs much worse than VIF/AIF in mitigating Trojans, especially those from image-BI+, InpAwAtk, and WaNet.
 For example, on CIFAR10, GTSRB, and CelebA, IF reduces the attack success rate (T) of image-BI+ to 37.48\%, 52.27\%, and 59.39\% respectively.
 These numbers are only 1.96\%, 7.47\%, and 18.40\% for AIF and 10.52\%, 12.12\%, and 14.32\% for VIF.
 Therefore, when considering the trade-off between $\downarrow$C and T, VIF and AIF are clearly better than IF.
 We also observe that AIF usually achieves lower $\downarrow$Cs and $\downarrow$Rs than VIF.
 It is because AIF discards only potential malicious information instead of all noisy information like VIF.
 However, VIF is simpler and easier to train than AIF.

-From Table~\ref{tab:FtC-Defenses-Main-Results}, we see that the FPRs and FNRs of VIFtC/AIFtC are close to the $\downarrow$Cs and Ts of VIF/AIF respectively on CIFAR10 and GTSRB.
-This is because the Trojan classifier $\Classifier$ achieves nearly 100\% clean and Trojan accuracies on the two datasets.
+From Table~\ref{tab:VIFtC-AIFtC-full-results}, we see that the FPRs and FNRs of VIFtC/AIFtC are close to the $\downarrow$Cs and Ts of VIF/AIF respectively on MNIST, GTSRB, and CIFAR10.
+This is because $\Classifier$ achieves nearly 100\% clean and Trojan accuracies on these datasets.
 Thus, we can interpret the results of VIFtC/AIFtC in the same way as what we have done for VIF/AIF.
-Since FPR only affects the classification throughput not accuracy, VIFtC/AIFtC are preferred to VIF/AIF in applications that favor accuracy.
-For full results of our FtC defenses, please refer to Appdx.~\ref{subsec:Full-Results-of-Our-FtC-Defenses}.
+Since FPR only affects the classification throughput not (clean) accuracy, VIFtC/AIFtC are preferred to VIF/AIF in applications that favor (clean) accuracy (e.g., defending against attacks with large-norm triggers in Sect.~\ref{subsec:Large-norm-triggers}).